 Within the whirl of activity (which can totally feel like a storm): meetings, flights to get to meetings (including hurdling trash cans to make these flights and overnight airport stays when you miss them), errands, lunch on the go, the 5-page to-do list, and racing to kids’ soccer practice…I have been longing for a mooring of calm, an anchor in the chaos.
 I’ve been thinking a lot about this word, anchor, and the ways in which I use it.
-Within presentations and coaching conversations, for example, I often reference and ask questions about what anchors us in our work, parenting, etc.
+Within presentations, for example, I often reference and ask questions about what anchors us in our work, parenting, etc.

 Let’s look at a definition of anchor from Merriam-Webster: